Loading...

 Many large systems struggle to keep their lost water to 30%, while 20% is considered to be a good result.
 At the Lower Saucon Authority we target 10% every quarter when we measure our lost water.

-For the 2nd quarter of 2025, the Lower Saucon Authority kept its system-wide lost water to 7.38%.
-We “produced” 27.561 million gallons for the quarter, and sold 25.528 million gallons.
-This left a total of approximately 2.033 million gallons lost, for a gross total loss of 7.38%.
-When you factor in the 621,780 gallons that we used to flush our system in April, the net lost water percentage dropped to 5.12%.
-This is an amazing number that we are very happy to achieve!
-This marks the fifth quarter in a row that we were able to keep our “lost” water under 10%.
+For the 3rd quarter of 2025, the Lower Saucon Authority kept its system-wide lost water to 9.64%.
+We “produced” 31.096 million gallons for the quarter, and sold 28.098 million gallons.
+This left a total of approximately 2.998 million gallons lost, for a gross total loss of 9.64%.
+This is an amazing number that we are once again very happy to achieve!
+This marks the sixth quarter in a row that we were able to keep our “lost” water under 10%.

 We are incredibly proud of the job that our crew does to save money for our customers.
 As a municipal authority, we do not collect or receive taxes – we are completely funded by our rate payers.
 By limiting the amount of our lost water, we limit the additional expenses that our customers must bear.